hasura/graphql-engine/manual/project/collaboration.rst

 Adding collaborators to your project
 ------------------------------------

-Assuming you already have a Hasura project,
+Assuming you already have a Hasura project and clusters,

+* Push your project to an online git repository (like |github-link|) and share the URL with all collaborators to share the project source code
 * Open |dashboard-link|
-* Click on the cluster name that is added to the project
+* Click on a cluster name that is added to the project
 * Click on ``Collaborators`` tab
-* Add emails of those who you want to add as collaborators
+* Add emails of those who you want to add as collaborators to give access to the cluster
-* Push your project to an online git repository like |github-link| and share the URL with collaborators
+* Repeat for any other clusters

 Joining as a collaborator to a project
 --------------------------------------

-Assuming the owner have shared the repo URL and added you as a collaborator to the clusters,
+Assuming the owner has shared the repo URL and added you as a collaborator to the clusters,

 * :ref:`Login using Hasura CLI <hasura_login>` with the account having email added as collaborator
 * Clone and cd into the repo